sthaid/proj_neutron/README.txt

   - program log output is written to neutron.log

 In both Live and Playback modes, the program has option to display either:
-- plot of pulse count rate (units=CPM) vs Time, or
+- plot of pulse count rate (units=CPM) vs time, or
 - histogram of pulse count rate vs pulse height.

   When displaying the plot of pulse count rate vs time, the pulse count rate is displayed